 “In the middle of the tumbling, all of a sudden there was sort of a vibration — no sound, something within that I could feel, something very odd.
 When I finally stopped rolling, I couldn’t feel anything.
 I thought maybe it’s the way you died.”

 It seemed a particularly cruel blow, but life was not through with Jill Kinmont.
-Less that three years later, her fiance, daredevil skier Dick “Mad Dog” Buek, was killed when his small plane crashed.
+Less than three years later, her fiance, daredevil skier Dick “Mad Dog” Buek, was killed when his small plane crashed.
 A close college friend and mentor died of polio complications just a few years after he and Kinmont met.
 In 1964, an earlier boyfriend, skier Buddy Werner, died in an avalanche.

 It was the stuff of movies — really sad movies — and indeed, Kinmont’s story endures in part because of a 1975 film, The Other Side of the Mountain.